Open - Ph.D. Student Position

 Institute for Basic Science at the KAIST Campus

-Our vision is to make ground-breaking discoveries, conceptual advances and paradigm shifts in vascular biology through basic and fundamental research
+Our vision is to make groundbreaking discoveries, conceptual advances and paradigm shifts in understanding the central nervous system (CNS) and brain vascularture through basic and fundamental research

 An article "Advances and controversies in meningeal biology" by Christer Betsholtz, Britta Engelhardt, Gou Young Koh, Donald M. McDonald, Steven T. Proulx and Julie Siegenthaler, all authors equally contributed, has been published in Nature Neuroscience, exploring the latest developments and debates in meningeal research.